 TNF-alpha inhibitors are contraindicated but would otherwise be considered (as described in NICE's technology appraisal guidance on etanercept, infliximab and adalimumab for the treatment of psoriatic arthritis).
 Ixekizumab is only recommended if the company provides it according to the commercial arrangement.

-SMC2097(SMC, 2018)

-Ixekizumab (Taltz®) is accepted for restricted use within NHS Scotland.
+SMC2097 (SMC, 2018) Ixekizumab (Taltz®) is accepted for restricted use within NHS Scotland.
 Indication under review: ixekizumab, alone or in combination with methotrexate, is indicated for the treatment of active psoriatic arthritis in adult patients who have responded inadequately to, or who are intolerant to one or more disease-modifying anti-rheumatic drug (DMARD) therapies.
 SMC restriction: patients whose disease has not responded adequately to at least two conventional DMARDs given either alone or in combination, and who have had an inadequate response to a tumour necrosis factor (TNF)-inhibitor.
 Two phase III studies demonstrated superiority of ixekizumab when compared with placebo in reducing signs and symptoms of psoriatic arthritis in patients who had not previously received a biologic medication and those with an inadequate response or intolerance to TNF-inhibitors.
 This SMC advice takes account of the benefits of a Patient Access Scheme (PAS) that improves the cost-effectiveness of ixekizumab.
-This advice is contingent upon the continuing availability of the PAS in NHS Scotland or a list price that is equivalent or lower

-Risankizumab

-NICE TA803(NICE, 2022b)

-Risankizumab, alone or with methotrexate, is recommended as an option for treating active psoriatic arthritis in adults whose disease has not responded well enough to disease-modifying antirheumatic drugs (DMARDs) or who cannot tolerate them.
-It is recommended only if they have:

-- peripheral arthritis with 3 or more tender joints and 3 or more swollen joints - moderate to severe psoriasis (a body surface area of at least 3% affected by plaque psoriasis and a Psoriasis Area and Severity Index [PASI] score greater than 10) - had 2 conventional DMARDs and at least 1 biological DMARD.
+This advice is contingent upon the continuing availability of the PAS in NHS Scotland or a list price that is equivalent or lower.
+Risankizumab NICE TA803 (NICE, 2022b) Risankizumab, alone or with methotrexate, is recommended as an option for treating active psoriatic arthritis in adults whose disease has not responded well enough to disease-modifying antirheumatic drugs (DMARDs) or who cannot tolerate them.
+It is recommended only if they have: peripheral arthritis with 3 or more tender joints and 3 or more swollen joints moderate to severe psoriasis (a body surface area of at least 3% affected by plaque psoriasis and a Psoriasis Area and Severity Index [PASI] score greater than 10) had 2 conventional DMARDs and at least 1 biological DMARD.
 Risankizumab is recommended only if the company provides it according to the commercial arrangement.

-Secukinumab

-NICE TA445(NICE, 2017a)

-Secukinumab alone, or in combination with methotrexate, is recommended as an option for treating active psoriatic arthritis in adults only if:

-- it is used as described in the NICE technology appraisal guidance on etanercept, infliximab and adalimumab for the treatment of psoriatic arthritis (recommendations 1.1 and 1.2) or - the person has had a TNF-alpha inhibitor but their disease has not responded within the first 12 weeks or has stopped responding after 12 weeks or - TNF-alpha inhibitors are contraindicated but would otherwise be considered (as described in NICE technology appraisal guidance on etanercept, infliximab and adalimumab for the treatment of psoriatic arthritis).
+Secukinumab NICE TA445 (NICE, 2017a) Secukinumab alone, or in combination with methotrexate, is recommended as an option for treating active psoriatic arthritis in adults only if: it is used as described in the NICE technology appraisal guidance on etanercept, infliximab and adalimumab for the treatment of psoriatic arthritis (recommendations 1.1 and 1.2) or the person has had a TNF-alpha inhibitor but their disease has not responded within the first 12 weeks or has stopped responding after 12 weeks or TNF-alpha inhibitors are contraindicated but would otherwise be considered (as described in NICE technology appraisal guidance on etanercept, infliximab and adalimumab for the treatment of psoriatic arthritis).
 Secukinumab is only recommended if the company provides it as agreed in the patient access scheme.

-Ustekinumab

-NICE TA340^(NICE, 2017c)

-Ustekinumab is recommended as an option, alone or in combination with methotrexate, for treating active psoriatic arthritis in adults only when:
+Ustekinumab NICE TA340 (NICE, 2017c) Ustekinumab is recommended as an option, alone or in combination with arthritis and golimumab for the treatment of psoriatic arthritis) or the person has had treatment with 1 or more TNF-alpha inhibitors.

+methotrexate, for treating active psoriatic arthritis in adults only when:

-- treatment with tumour necrosis factor (TNF) alpha inhibitors is contraindicated but would otherwise be considered (as described in NICE technology appraisal quidance on etanercept, infliximab and adalimumab for the treatment of psoriatic arthritis and golimumab for the treatment of psoriatic arthritis) or - the person has had treatment with 1 or more TNF-alpha inhibitors.
+treatment with tumour necrosis factor (TNF) alpha inhibitors is contraindicated but would otherwise be considered (as described in NICE technology appraisal guidance on etanercept, infliximab and adalimumab for the treatment of psoriatic